ioBroker/ioBroker.js-controller/docs/en/dev/adapterdocstyleguide.md

 Allowed are the characters `a-z`, `0-9`, the underscore `_` and the decimal point `.`

 * Documents should have a line break at 80 characters.
-* The text formatting is preferably carried out as in the file `.editorconfig`
+* Preferably the text formatting is done as in the file `.editorconfig`

   described.